Nordix/nsm-test/doc/vlan-forwarder-build.md

-# Build nsm components for kernel forwarder using vlan mechanism
+# Build nsm components for vlan forwarder using vlan mechanism

 This description details the steps of building components locally from source using local API and SDK.